Email Security

 • Prevention strategies involve keeping software up to date, using antivirus software, being cautious when opening emails or clicking on links, using firewalls with strong passwords, and more.

-As one of the most effective and flexible tools available to cybercriminals today, botnets are a constant threat to networks and devices, making proactive botnet detection an essential element of any organization’s cybersecurity program and a key component of security awareness and user behavior training.
+As one of the most effective and flexible tools available to cybercriminals today, botnets are a constant threat to networks and devices, making proactive botnet detection an essential element of any organization’s cybersecurity program and a key component of human-risk-centric security awareness and training.
 Ubiquitous and difficult to detect, botnets remain a concern for any organization regardless of the level of cybersecurity employed.

 In this article, we explore how botnets work, how to effectively detect botnets, how your cybersecurity team can remove botnets, and the main tools used in the detection and prevention of botnet attacks.
 Read on to learn more.